Centurix/Pantastic/README.md

 `python ./pantastic.py --config_file=ignore_uatp.ini --dir=/`

+# Installation

+This version has been updated to support Python 3.
+Due to the conversion, some of the old 2.x standard libraries have been replaced.
+This project now uses [PDM](https://pdm.fming.dev/latest/) as its dependency manager.

+You will also need Python 3.9+ to run this.

+Once PDM is installed, to install dependencies you can issue the command:

+`pdm install`

+This will attempt to install the required dependencies for this project.

+PLEASE NOTE THAT THE PYTHON 3.x CONVERSION GETS THE PROJECT INTO A WORKING STATE AND IS NOT A COMPLETE RE-WRITE OF THE APPLICATION.

 ## Quickstart

 Download or clone this into a folder somewhere.
 Include it in your path if you like.
 Then: